krishnakalakkad/C-bmp-mixer/README.md

 ```

 #### Result
 I applied this organization style of compartmentalizing functions across my entire program, and I organized my code in specific C and header files, which reduced my main function by over 300 lines.
-To do this, I had to pass many things through reference, so I needed to create different data structures to manage everything I had to pass by reference.
+To do this, I had to pass many arguments through reference, so I needed to create different data structures to manage everything I had to pass by reference.
 These are the supplementary data structures that helped me accomplish this:

 ```
 // Sample supplementary data stucture found in datastructures.h